Facilitating campus-community partnerships since 2001.

 Purdue University is among a group of elite universities across the country that have been designated an Innovation and Economic Prosperity (IEP) University by the Association of Public and Land-Grant Universities (APLU).
 This designation recognizes our work with public- and private-sector partners to support economic development.
 We are pleased to have received APLU’s 2016 award for Innovation and 2019 award for Place as part of their IEP Universities program.
 In addition, Purdue has earned the Carnegie Foundation for the Advancement of Teaching’s Elective Classification for Community Engagement.
 Purdue was also the recipient of a W.K.
 Kellogg Foundation Engagement Award in 2014 (the Purdue Kenya Program; College of Pharmacy), 2016 (Star Behavioral Health Providers; the Military Family Research Institute), and 2017 (EPICS).

-Goal 1: Connect and collaborate with businesses, communities, and regions to leverage talent, innovation, and resources to address current and emerging real-world issues and opportunities.
+Goal 3: Connect and collaborate with organizations, communities, and regions to address current and emerging real-world issues and opportunities, leveraging partner and university talent, resources, and innovative programming.